 C.3.3 Current decoded picture marking and storage

+The following happens instantaneously at the CPB removal time of access unit n, tr( n ).

 The current decoded picture is stored in the DPB in an empty picture storage buffer, and the DPB fullness is incremented by one.
 If the current picture is a reference picture, it is marked as "used for reference", otherwise it is marked as "unused for reference".

 C.4 Bitstream conformance